bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The [response](#response) MAY contain any newly-created [access tokens](#response-token) or newly-released [subject claims](#response-subject).
-The response MAY contain a new ["continue" response element](#response-continue) as described above.
-If a `continue` element is included, it SHOULD include a `wait` field to facilitate a reasonable polling rate by the RC.
-The response SHOULD NOT contain [interaction elements](#response-interact).
+The response MAY contain a new ["continue" response](#response-continue) as described above.
+If a `continue` field is included, it SHOULD include a `wait` field to facilitate a reasonable polling rate by the RC.
+The response SHOULD NOT contain [interaction responses](#response-interact).

 For example, if the request has not yet been authorized by the RO, the AS could respond by telling the RC to make another continuation request in the future.
 In this example,